 By Kathryn Trumble, DPT, ATC/L

 With over $80 billion spent annually on back pain treatment, it is vital to handle this problem.
-The back is the epicenter of nerve action for the arms and legs.
+Back Health is the epicenter of nerve action for the arms and legs.
 You can have pain in the back with an injury and have pain, numbness, and tingling in the arms and legs.
 Physical therapy focuses on 4 main aspects of treatment and prophylactic care to ensure you have a healthy back.
 The 4 main aspects of treatment are mobility, stability, posture, and body mechanics.

 Not only can the paraspinal muscles that run up and down the spine get tight and cause stiffness, the muscles in the back of the neck, front of the shoulder, and front and back of the hips can get tight.
 This throws off the normal movement of the spine.
 The hamstrings are often tight and can pull on the pelvis’s back, causing the low back to be flattened.
 The hip flexors can get tight sitting for a long time and pull on the pelvis’s front, causing more curve in the low back.
 It is essential to make sure you are maintaining proper mobility of the joints and muscles to limit the pain and promote function.